 On the evening of 9 March, a posse of men, led by Lord Ruthven, stormed into Mary's chamber where she was dining with Rizzio.
 The men demanded that Mary give Rizzio up, but she refused, and (it is said) stood between Rizzio and his attackers.
 The men threatened her with a pistol, and threw her aside to get to Rizzio.

-Rizzio struggled against ensuing assault and fought back, but in the end was overpowered by them.
-He was stabbed a total of 56 times, before his body was kicked down a staircase, and stripped of his jewellery.
+Rizzio struggled against the ensuing assault and fought back, but in the end was overpowered by the mob.
+He was stabbed a total of 56 times, before his body was kicked down a staircase, and stripped of its jewellery.
 He was buried the same night, his body interred in an (unmarked) grave in the grounds of Holyrood Abbey - although a grave in the Canongate Kirkyard is today reputed to be Rizzio's final resting place.

 The murder of Rizzio was certainly as politically motivated as much as it was personally motivated, yet Mary resisted the attempt on her life, and that of her unborn child, and stood steadfast in her position as queen.
 Just over a year later, in April 1567, her husband Darnley would himself be unceremoniously murdered, possibly with Mary's assistance, in retaliation for his involvement in the assassination of Rizzio.

-Visitors to the Palace of Holyroodhouse can still visit the chamber in which Rizzio was murdered, and until relatively recently red ink would be sprinkled on the floor of the room from time to time, so that visitors could see for themselves the stains of Rizzio's blood on the floorboards...
+Visitors to the Palace of Holyroodhouse can still visit the chamber in which Rizzio was murdered, and red ink is still sprinkled on the floor of the room from time to time, so that visitors can see for themselves the stains of Rizzio's blood on the floorboards...